 Reason #3: You’re not doing dual-track discovery AND development.

 Many product teams think it’s sufficient to just do discovery once at the beginning and never do it again.
 Perhaps they think, “We’ve validated our product concept and our users will never change, nor will our competitive landscape, or the tech-stack we used!”
-I can tell you that story never ends well, just ask Microsoft.
+I can tell you that story never ends well, just ask AOL.
+Or MySpace.